Date : 1st June 2013

 I was curious about the display of cubes, and the message they trying to deliver.
 As a central bank of Malaysia's government (Bank Negara), why would they put a display to show they had increased the prices of things in the past?
 If I was the producer of the museum, I will hide these negative message that will mislead users and bring negative image to the corporate (Bank Negara).
 Another question is, why would they increase the price of the goods?
 The price of a pack of Nasi Lemak in 60's was 30 cents, but now it would be around RM2 to RM3, while our salary didn't not increased much in ratio compare to goods.

 I've learnt a lot in this research.
 Human has the desire of getting more things and more variations, therefore human start trading in the past.
 Traders from China, India, and Europe meet at Malacca, which is a strategic place for trading, and did their business there.
 As the trading grow, money has invented to be the unit of measurement for exchanges.
 But different country has different measurement, example likes in country A, a chicken is 5 dollars, in country B, chicken is 30 dollars, therefore human need "currency exchanges", to exchange between different money from different countries.
 Central bank has started by government, to produce the notes, control price rates, and control the currency exchange rate.
+These are related to the economy of the country, the economy is the variable that control the notes quantities, price rates and currency exchange rate.

 Nowadays, the net generations are too rely on digital media and rich information.
 I think they wouldn't like boring information in the museum bank negara, and the boring stuffs will not reflect them to think further, hence, they might not willing to share the knowledge and experience to each others.